-The exposure to market risks has not changed significantly over the course of the reporting period.
+The exposure to market risks increased slightly over the course of the reporting period due to an increase in exposure to the Romanian Leu and higher interest rates.

 Market risks are concentrated to the interest rates and investment markets of the Undertaking's major functional currencies, including Euro, Polish Zloty and the Romanian Leu.